crgmediagroup/opannounce/README.md

 <a href="path/to/post.php?id=<?=$newestPost['id']?>"><?=$newestPost['title']?></a>
 ```
 This example will create a hyperlink for the newest post and have it link to a post page with information about that post.

+### Multiple Accounts
+To have multiple users on your Opannounce installation, you just need to use signup again.
+Navigate to Pages > Signup, and fill out their details.
+If you like you can just put in some random password and have them use the forgot password function.